 Programme 4 – Starting out on this one was Multiverse Dating For Beginners.
 This short film was about a young lady named Ivy who experienced the strange feeling of deja vu thus having her talk to one particular guy from time to time.
 A very funny and interesting short film.
 After We Have Left Our Homes shows what the world would be like if music was banned.
 Sounds kind of like an anime concept, but it goes to a different beat.
 Pretty cool.
 Flash Flood was an animation about three people who talked about their gender identities.
 This one was pretty simple but creative at the same time.
 The Good Fight was a personal favourite of mine showing a young nun who wants to explore things outside of her vows and taking on something against the church.
 I didn’t expect it to actually go that way.
 It was impressive.
 It seems that quite a couple of these films sort of took place in the future, like Asleep and Up & Away, which really brought out some inner feelings within me and I also enjoyed Jessica Jessica which told the funny story of two friends who want to settle with somebody, but somehow they can’t.
 Wrapping up this whole thing was a personal favourite of everyone’s: Cypher.
 I’d link to my article on Crazy 8s (since that’s where it premiered), but instead I’ll simply say it showcases times in the late 90s after the riots when two different races are each other’s throats: Asians and Blacks.
 Two gangs of hip-hop enthusiasts end a fight the only way they can: through rapping.
 A very well done film, with talented actors.
 It felt like the rapping session near the end was a heartwarming and tear-jerking moment for everyone.
-The whole scene was a more historically accurate (and less campier) style made better sounding than those Epic Rap Battles of history/politics/youtube/whatever.
+That whole scene was a more feeling-inducing, history-teaching (and less campier) rap-off made better sounding than those Epic Rap Battles of history/politics/youtube/whatever.